 Restaurants are a labor-intensive operation so efficiently managing your staff is key for success.

 Restaurant owners are constantly battling high turnover rates, while training new employees, motivating understaffed teams, and maintaining a high level of service.
-To be successful, management must put in place processes and procedures to ensure staff management goes smoothly.
+To be successful, establish processes and procedures to ensure staff management goes smoothly.

-To make staff management easier you must optimize:
+To make golf course restaurant staff management easier you must optimize:

 - Hiring practices